cse163/book/book_source/source/module-8-images/lesson-23-reading-more-numpy-and-images/convolutions.md

 Notice how this convolution computes a value for each part of the image.
 This is what we mean by "local information".
 The kernel (which you choose) computes some value for each part of the image, and the result can then be used to do some analysis based on those values.

-You are probably thinking that these kernels numbers don't make a lot of sense and this process doesn't seem that useful, which is fair.
+You are probably thinking that these kernel numbers don't make a lot of sense and this process doesn't seem that useful, which is fair.
 However, you can do some pretty clever things using this approach depending on which kernel you use!

 ##  Types of Kernels

 There is a bit of an art to deciding how big (i.e. its shape) the kernel should be or what numbers you should use inside of it.
-For a while in the late 90s and early '00s, computer vision experts spent a lot of time hand picking numbers that seemed to work in practice with okay performance.
+For a while in the late '90s and early '00s, computer vision experts spent a lot of time hand picking numbers that seemed to work in practice with okay performance.
 Nowadays we use machine learning to learn the kernel values for us!

 The image below has some example kernels that are used in practice and what they are used for.
 We won't explain all of them because the numbers themselves aren't important.
 The cool thing is that all of the operations they implement (edge detection, sharpen, box blur) are all different from our perspective, but are actually just the same convolution operation with different kernels!